-We hope that the those that participated in the World Café benefited from the structured conversation and feel that it is well captured here.
-We are grateful to you and the Dubai Futures Forum and look forward as the collaborations continues to unfold.
+We hope that those that participated in the World Café benefited from the structured conversation and feel that it is well captured here.
+We are grateful to you and the Dubai Futures Forum and look forward to the collaborations continuing to unfold.